Geeks in Phoenix

 How to get to the Control Panel in Windows 11

-Are you new to Windows 11 and having a hard time finding the Control Panel?
+Are you new to Windows 11 and need help finding the Control Panel?
 Or do you prefer using the Control Panel over the Settings app?
-If so, here is how to get to the Control Panel inside of Windows 11.
+If so, here is how to get to the Control Panel inside Windows 11.

 How to get to the Control Panel in Windows 11

-After using Windows for more than two decades, I have become accustomed to using the Control Panel to configure and customize Windows.
-But over the years, Microsoft has been trying to migrate all of the features from the Control Panel into the Settings app.
+After using Windows for over two decades, I have become accustomed to using the Control Panel to configure and customize Windows.
+However, over the years, Microsoft has been trying to migrate all of the features from the Control Panel into the Settings app.

-But I still prefer using the Control Panel for some things, like the Devices and Printers app, for one.
-I also like using the Programs and Features app for uninstalling programs.
+But I still prefer using the Control Panel for some things, like the Devices and Printers app.
+I also like using the Programs and Features app to uninstall desktop programs.

-Now just like Windows 10, finding the Control Panel in Windows 11 can be a little tricky.
-So here are all of the different ways to get to the Control Panel in Windows 11.
+Just like Windows 10, finding the Control Panel in Windows 11 can be a little tricky.
+Here are all of the different ways to get to the Control Panel in Windows 11.

-And for you die-hard Control Panel users, I also have included the instructions for creating a God Mode Control Panel shortcut at the end of this article.
+For you die-hard Control Panel users, I have also included instructions for creating a God Mode Control Panel shortcut at the end of this article.

 How to get to the Control Panel in Windows 11